abaticle/roguelike/README.md

 Tests Roguelike with ECS engine Phaser and Mithriljs

 Some tests to make a roguelike game based on :
-- A customer ECS engine
+- A home made ECS engine
 - Phaser 3
 - MithrilJS to display the user interface